-The key focus areas for CSR activities of ESAF SMALL FINANCE BANK will be chosen in such a way that the broad vision of the Bank is fulfilled.
-ESAF SFB envisions itself to be India's leading social bank that offers equal opportunities for the whole society through universal access and financial deepening, thus providing financial inclusion, livelihood and economic development as a whole.
+The Key focus areas for CSR activities of ESAF SMALL FINANCE BANK will be chosen in such a way that the broad vision of the bank is fulfilled.
+ESAF SFB envisions itself to be India's leading social bank that offers equal opportunities for the whole society through universal access and financial deepening, thus providing financial inclusion, livelihoods and economic development as a whole.

-This implies addressing critical issues of the poor and the marginalised like Education, Health, Sanitation, Environment Livelihood Development, and Other Priority Segments in Schedule VII of Section 135 of the Company's Act, aligning with the 17 Sustainable Development Goals of the United Nations, by setting targets linking to SDGs and monitoring the same for significant participation to achieve the SDGs.
+This implies addressing critical issues of the poor and the marginalized like Education, Health, Sanitation, Environment Livelihood Development, Other priority segments in Schedule VII of Section 135 of Company's Act, aligning its focus to the Sustainable Development Goals - the 17 SDGs as adapted by the United Nations, by setting targets linking to SDGs and monitoring the same for a significant participation to the achievement of SDGs.